PRACTICE DIRECTION 26 – CASE MANAGEMENT – PRELIMINARY STAGE: ALLOCATION AND RE-ALLOCATION

 (1) Attention is drawn to –

-(a) the Costs Practice Direction and in particular to the court's power to make a summary assessment of costs;
+(a) Practice Directions 44 to 48 on costs and in particular to Subsections 8 and 9 of Practice Direction 44, which relate to the court's power to make a summary assessment of costs;

 (c) rule 27.14 (special rules about costs in cases allocated to the small claims track).

-(2) Part 46 (fast track trial costs) will not apply to a case dealt with at a disposal hearing whatever the financial value of the claim.
+(2) Section VI of Part 45 (fast track trial costs) will not apply to a case dealt with at a disposal hearing whatever the financial value of the claim.
 So the costs of a disposal hearing will be in the discretion of the court.